agenteo/thisisretrospectivefacilitation.com/_drafts/2019-11-20-more-conversations-on-remote-retrospective-facilitation copy.md

 ---
 layout: post
-title: A retrospectives is where the action is
+title: More conversations on remote retrospective facilitation
-permalink: /episodes/a-retrospectives-is-where-the-action-is
+permalink: /episodes/more-conversations-on-remote-retrospective-facilitation
 redirect_from:
-  - /e/14
+  - /e/15
 comments: true
 date: 2019-10-07
-author: "Elise Keith"
+author: "Jay-Allen Morris & Kirsten Clacey"
 authorImage: elise_keith.jpg
 excerpt: Elise wrote "Where the action is" a book about meetings that make or break your organization.
-She'll share some insights on how to make our retrospectives even more effective considering the meeting performance maturity model, core competencies
+She'll share some insights on how to make our retrospectives even more effective considering the meeting performance maturity model, core competencies.
 categories: [season-one]
+draft: true
 ---

 Elise wrote [Where the action is](https://www.lucidmeetings.com/book) a book about meetings that make or break your organization.
 She'll share some insights on how to make our retrospectives even more effective considering the meeting performance maturity model, core competencies.